Skip to Content

 While truck dispatchers do have limited autonomy, they often have incentives to help them address unexpected delays.
 Moreover, they are more likely to earn a higher wage as compared to truckers who book loads themselves.
 Although you’ll work long hours, dispatchers make up for it by being available around the clock to help their drivers with their needs.
 If you want to succeed in this field, you must be a good multitasker.

-READ ALSO: How Much Do Monster Truck Drivers Earn?
+READ ALSO: How Much Does an Average Food Truck Make?

 Is Truck Dispatching a Hard Job?